 Located in northwestern Mexico, the city of Tecate is one of Baja California’s most popular towns.
 Situated near Tijuana, Tecate also receives considerable border traffic from the U.S. and is a well-known tourist destination.
 Perhaps most famous as the original brewery site of Tecate Beer, the city is a friendly place to chill in northern Mexico’s regional charms.

 Founded in 1892, Tecate has a population of 64,764 people.
 The connection to Mexican Federal Highway 2 connects Tijuana and Mexicali.
-Tecate, Mexico is just forty miles from the city of San Diego; however, the mountainous route is not preferable to tourists than the crossing at Tijuana.
+With a location forty miles from the city of San Diego; however, the mountainous route is not preferable to tourists than the crossing at Tijuana.
 However, for some, it is the best place to enter the country.

-Tecate is a town in the Sierra de Juarez.
+A town in the Sierra de Juarez.
 Its elevation at 1,690 feet above sea level ensures a comfortable climate.
-The region’s highest peak, Mount Cuchuma, is on the border with the U.S. The small city enjoys mountain spring water, a geographical perk that encouraged the founding of the Tecate Brewery and the city’s famed Puerta Health Spa.
+The region’s highest peak, Mount Cachuma, is on the border with the U.S. The small city enjoys mountain spring water, a geographical perk that encouraged the founding of the Tecate Brewery and the city’s famed Puerta Health Spa.
 The valleys around the city are known for their fertile grounds, and there is a considerable agricultural flavor to Tecate as opposed to its more industrialized neighbors like Tijuana and Mexicali.

 Tecate is one of the country’s more recently founded cities.
 The Tecate Brewery put the town on the map owing to the creation of many jobs and the popularity of the beer.
 The Tecate River is the birthplace of the brewery in 1943.
 Until this point, the area was more or less a settlement known for ranching.
 One notable event occurred in 1911 when a band of insurgents temporarily took over the town from the Mexican government.
 Today, Tecate is known as a quiet place to cross the border and an enjoyable place to visit in Baja California for shopping and recreation.